itsabhishekm/Research-Assistant/README.md

 # Research Assistant

 Research Assistant is a local AI assistant that helps users understand academic papers by asking natural language questions.
-This assistant uses a Retrieval-Augmented Generation (RAG) pipeline powered by GPT-J and vector search to provide grounded, context-aware answers from PDF research papers.
+This assistant uses a Retrieval-Augmented Generation (RAG) pipeline powered by GPT-J and vector search to provide context-aware answers from PDF research papers.

 ---